 For those lucky enough to be diagnosed early or who compare themselves to patients who “really” have cancer, her guidance is profoundly simple and full of reassuring compassion.
 “Your cancer, your story is still yours to own.
 No matter what level, it’s still you.
 You still have cancer.
 Yes, you may be fortunate or feel fortunate, but you have to go through the uncertainty of treatment, the fear of recurrence.”

 She’s found love with Drew.
 He’s a humorous, quirky bowler (like her father!) that she met nearly one year to the day after her father death.
 “The main way my family gets through tragedy and difficulty is finding laughter,” Kelly shared.
 “The doctor said that one of the reasons that my dad was with us so long was all the laughter.
 He’d see us cry, but also laugh.
 I lucked out to have a family that gets along.
 Drew is a perfect fit into that mix.”

-She’s become a champion of her own health.
-She encourages others to follow her lead.
+Kelly has become a champion of her own health and encourages others to follow her lead.
 “If someone tells you something you don’t know, ask them what it means.
 (DON’T GOOGLE!)
 If you still don’t understand, ask a nurse or someone you can rely on for trusted information.”

 “When my dad was sick, they were throwing terms out left and right.
 I was writing things down and taking the notes to my aunt, who is a nurse.
 If you don’t know what something means, someone needs to be the advocate.
 Someone needs to be brave enough to say ‘dumb it down for me’ until everyone understands.

-To connect with Kelly, or another survivor volunteer who understands, call 877-HOPENET or visit cancerhopenetwork.org/connect.
+To connect with Kelly, or another survivor volunteer who understands, call 877-HOPENET or visit cancerhopenetwork.org/support.